JeromeGoodrich/TTT2/README.md

 When I got back to my computer, I wanted to start working on testing my game class, after exporting all my tests to  their respective spec files, my game file was looking rather bare.
 I had a couple  of tests to account fo the creation of players, but I had borrowed those from someone elses code a while back when I had first started trying to reconstruct my TTT game using TDD.
 I pulled up that codebase for a hint of what to do next and soon found myself simply copying his code.
 It was certainly easier, but it was lazy, it wasn't disciplined and it certainly wasn't what a craftsman would do.
 So I deleted all the code in my game_spec.rb file and started over with a clear conscience determined to do it again with the mentality of craftsman.

+After making some steady progress pairing with Kofi the other day.
+I've gotten to a point in my current line of testing that doesn't seem to offer much of a way forward.
+The test I'm trying to get pass is to have the AI choose a "fork" when a win or a block aren't available.
+There seems to be infinite ways to create a fork, or at least way too many to test each board arrangement individually.
+So I did 5 or so and tried to see if any patterns emerged or if anything clicked.
+When it seemed like something did, I started to refactor, only to end up at a dead end before taking a different tact.
+At a certain point, several hours after wrestling with this particular issue.
+I decided that my approach was not cutting it at all and I needed to step back.
+So since no test is really coming easy right now, It might make more sense to test the minimax algorithm directly.

+From what I can remember about minimax the first time I built it, is that it scores game states to select the best move.
+So it might make sense to first test those game_states and their expected return values.